emregdk1/OtmTest/README.md

 ## About this template

-This is a template to get started with a Gauge project that uses Selenium as the Driver to interact with a web browser.
+This is a template to get started with a Gauge project that uses Selenium as the driver to interact with a web browser.

 ## Installing this template